MetanoKid/coding-scars/_drafts/log-window-1.md

 public ObservableCollection<LogEntry> LogEntries;
 {% endhighlight %}

 In this case, we could say that the `LogEntry` `Model` is also acting as a `ViewModel` because we're using it directly as part of the `ObservableCollection`.
-However, we could have a hard separation between the `Model` and the `ViewModel` if we were doing more than just showing data.
+However, we could have a hard separation between the `Model` and the `ViewModel` if we were doing more than just showing data (like having extra properties only relevant to the `View` or a data conversion from the `Model` to the `View`).

+In future entries of the series we'll see concrete examples of custom `ViewModel`.

 # Displaying logs

 Okay, now that we know what's what, let's get some messages on screen!

-First of all, let's hardcode some messages to be displayed.
+First of all, let's hardcode a message we'll display.
 Open the `MainWindow` constructor and make it this one:

 {% highlight c# %}
 public MainWindow()